rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 ### Upgrade the kernel from source

 In this exercise you will build a new kernel from source, by configuring, compiling and installing it yourself.
-For this exercise you will need the files below:

-1. linux-*.tar.bz2
-1. kernel-config.txt

 #### To upgrade the kernel from source